-LVFC is divided into several executive departments with subsidiary departments.
-Each department is listed in alphabetical order below with its director/head, assistant director/deputy head (if applicable), and its subsidiary departments in alphabetic order below it.
+LVFC is divided into several executives with subsidiary departments/teams.
+Each executive is listed in alphabetical order below, with its subsidiary departments in alphabetic order below it.

 If your lead asks you to do a task you are not comfortable with, please let them know so we can assign it to someone else.
 We want you to feel confident in your role, and most importantly, to have some fun helping out.